RESOStandards/transport/web-api-add-edit.md

 ## Create Action
 This section outlines requests and responses for creating records.

-The [OData Service Root](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#_Toc31360927) used in this document is assumed to be `https://api.reso.org`.
-This will vary between providers and systems.

 ### Create Action Succeeds
 There are two successful request and response formats depending on whether the server supports returning the created record in the response body.